Going to Universal Studios alone was one of the most daunting solo experiences of my life so far.

 - Harry Potter and the Forbidden Journey

-So what exactly does a single rider line entail?
+So what exactly is a single rider line?

-Basically, if you’re there on your lonesome or just don’t mind being split up from your friends, you can skip almost the whole queue and jump straight to the front in no time at all!
+you have the balls you are awesome enough to be visiting Universal Studios alone, or if you just don’t mind being split up from your friends, you can skip almost the whole queue and jump STRAIGHT TO THE FRONT of the line in no time at all.

-I went on Harry Potter and the Forbidden Journey three times and admittedly I regretted the third because hey sick-inducing dizziness but if it wasn’t for the single rider line, I probably would have just about made it once.
+I went on Harry Potter and the Forbidden Journey three times in a row.
+Although admittedly I regretted the third because hey sick-inducing dizziness if it wasn’t for the single rider line, I probably would have just about made it once.

-The first time I went, the “normal” wait time was 50 minutes.
-I was on it in 10.
+The first time I queued, at around 10:40am, the “normal” wait time was 50 minutes.
+I barely had to wait for ten.
 The second and third times the waits were 25 and 35 minutes respectively, and both times I just strolled on up and was sat in my seat within 2 minutes.

 It was bloody marvellous.

-It was the same with Revenge of the Mummy – I just strolled straight on in and up.
+The same thing happened with Revenge of the Mummy – I just strolled right on in and up to my seat!

-It’s cheating, it’s technically queue jumping and you make me want to punch you.
+It’s cheating, it’s technically queue jumping and, most importantly, you make me want to punch you.